 Approach 2: User Pain Point & Outcome Focused

 This approach focuses on user frustrations and real-world outcomes rather than product features.
+It works well when presenting to practitioners who experience the problem directly — for example, agency teams who spend hours rebuilding presentations from scratch.

-Here’s what the system generated:
+Here’s the result:

 When to use this approach